BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 ### 2.4.
 Checking the rarefaction curves and removing samples with not enough reads
 Rarefactions curves are a good representation to verify if all the diversity is covered in each sample.

-On the x axis we have the number of reads, on the y axis, the number of new ASVs discovered.
+On the x-axis we have the number of reads, on the y-axis, the number of new ASVs discovered.

 If we reach a plateau, it means that no more new ASVs are identified, even if we increase or sample size (number of reads).